gilles-danjou/pinf/docs/DirectoryStructure.md

 not been addresses as of yet)*.

 Once PINF is installed on a given path it **may not be relocated**.
-This is because the absolute path to the PINF home directory is compiled into many PINF-controlled files once you start using PINF.
+This is because the absolute path to the PINF home directory is compiled into many PINF-controlled files.
 This mode of operation is essential to allow files to be referenced from many different scripts and contexts.
 You can relocate a PINF home directory only by cleaning the setup and rebuilding everything.
 This may sound cumbersome but it is not.
-PINF automates your toolchain and thus keeps track of everything allowing it to re-built itself at a different path on the same system or on a different system *(Note: Relocation functionality has not yet been implemented)*.
+PINF automates your toolchain and thus keeps track of everything allowing it to re-build itself at a different path on the same system or on a different system *(Note: Relocation functionality has not yet been implemented)*.